carret1268/ArrowETC/README.md

 - Easy addition of custom arrowheads with precise placement.
 - Metadata about segment lengths and angles for advanced use.

-This was essential for building [LogicTreeETC](https://github.com/carret1268/LogicTreeETC), a Python framework for generating logic and decision trees with annotated boxes connected by precise arrows representing information flow (e.g., suggested study paths or process flows).
+This was essential for building [LogicTreeETC](https://github.com/carret1268/LogicTreeETC), a Python framework for generating logic and decision trees with annotated boxes connected by precise arrows representing information flow.

 ---